CodeReclaimers/btce-bot/README.md

 btce-bot
 ========

-NOTE: An update to use the most recent [btce-api library](https://github.com/codereclaimers/btce-api) is in progress.
-Until this is complete much of the code here will not work.
+NOTE: Due to the apparent closure of BTC-e, this repository is no longer being maintained.
+If BTC-e returns, I may resume maintenance.

 NOTE: This is NOT a library of ready-made bots; it's a library that (hopefully) makes it easier to write your own bot, because you won't have to fuss with